 We are relying heavily on social distancing which makes important to reduce the uninvited visitors on our frontyard.
 This is why we extended the original design with a NO JUNK MAIL warning.

-With your help we can change the routine and prove indisputably that companies can use equally effective alternatives to plastic.
+With your help, we can change the routine and force those companies to use less harmful alternatives.